mbeche/imtwitter-django-app/README.md

 This is a project assigned as the finals steps of an interview for a Python/JavaScript position.
 I am fairly new to Django, so this will be an interesting endeavor :)

+The app is located in the directory "post-app".
 You can check out my commit history to see the workflow of this project.
-Also, see the folder in the directory "IMTwitter/Progress" for blogs I wrote for each day of the process.
+Also, see the folder in the directory "Progress" for blogs I wrote detailing my thoughts and process each day of the project (~1 week).